-*reach is the number of unique accounts that viewed any of your posts
+Reach — the number of unique accounts that viewed any of your posts

-As a business owner I would probably like to see the info about most active followers: top likers, top commenters.
+As a business owner, I would probably like to see the info about most active followers: top likers, top commenters.

-So far it is not available, so if you know any tool that can give this useful info, please post in comments or drop me a DM in Instagram (I’m known as @xen_em there, as you might have already noticed on the screenshots)
+So far it is not available, so if you know any tool that can give this useful info, please post in comments or drop me a DM on Instagram (I’m known as @xen_em there, as you might have already noticed on the screenshots)

 Some businesses are trying to earn on Instagram.
 And the other businesses are trying to earn on solving their pain points.

-Yes, they’re trying to offer some unique reports, filters and metrics, but in terms of data, they’re pretty much alike: top filters, top hashtags, most liked media ever, most commented media ever, your posting statistics and your following growth, etc.
+Yes, they’re trying to offer some unique reports, filters and metrics, but in terms of data, they’re pretty much alike: top Instagram hashtags, top posts, top filters, most liked media ever, most commented media ever, your posting statistics and your follower growth, etc.

 I guess it can be explained by the fact that Instagram’s API is the same for all the developers, so they can operate the same scope of data that Instagram is ready to give them out.